 |Title:||Head Women's Basketball Coach / Senior Women's Administrator|

-Stephanie Flamini finished her ninth season as Guilford’s head women’s basketball coach and senior woman administrator (SWA) with the conclusion of the 2011-12 season.
-She led her squad to a 24-5 overall record, it's best since 2001-02, and a second consecutive Old Dominion Athletic Conference (ODAC) Championship.
-With that, Guilford received the automatic bid to the NCAA Division III Tournament for the first time since 2002.
-She joined the Quakers’ staff in July 2003 and directed a senior-laden team to a 17-9 record and the 2004 Old Dominion Athletic Conference (ODAC) Tournament semifinals.
-Flamini has taken Guilford to the ODAC Tournament seven times and made three semifinal appearances.
+Stephanie Flamini finished her 10th season as Guilford’s head women’s basketball coach and senior woman administrator (SWA) with the conclusion of the 2012-13 season.
+She led her squad to a 24-5 overall record, it's best since 2001-02, and a second consecutive Old Dominion Athletic Conference (ODAC) Championship win.
+With that, Guilford made their fourth NCAA Division III Tournament appearance in school history.
+Flamini has taken Guilford to the ODAC Tournament eight times and made four semifinal appearances.

 Before joining Guilford’s staff, Flamini guided Chowan University to a 42-32 record in three years, which marked the most women’s basketball coaching victories in the school’s four-year history.
 The team enjoyed three straight winning seasons for the first time under Flamini, and went 10-2 against Dixie Conference opponents in her first year with the program.
 In 1992-93 Chowan was ranked as high as third among NCAA Division III South Region teams for the first time in school history.
 She coached two All-Dixie students in her tenure, including C.C.
 Vaughan, a first-team all-league and D3hoops.com honorable mention All-South selection in 2003.
 Flamini also worked as Chowan’s SWA/Assistant Athletic Director and taught in the school’s health and physical education department.